Brown bin garden waste collection

 How the scheme works

 If you opt into the scheme you will be issued with a 240 litre brown wheeled bin for your garden waste.
-The brown bins will be emptied fortnightly.
+The brown bins will be emptied fortnightly with the exception of the four week period over Christmas and New Year.

 A bin will be delivered within 10 days of payment being taken and it is possible to join the scheme at any time in the year on a 12 month contract.

 Only garden waste contained within the bin will be collected from the kerbside.
-Any additional garden waste can be taken to the recycling centre on Swindon Road.
-Please ensure you put the brown bin out by 7am on the day of collection.
+Any extra garden waste can be taken to the recycling centre on Swindon Road.
+Please ensure you put your bin out by 7am on the day of collection.

 Please remember that garden waste must not be put in the green refuse bins.
 Green refuse bins containing garden waste may not be collected and you may be asked to remove the garden waste before a collection can be made.